star-xai-protocol/capsbench/README.md

 └── output/                 # 📝 Temporary execution output
 ```
 ---
-**CapsBench** is an evaluation environment designed to measure **Strategic Reasoning, Long-Term Planning, and Operational Discipline** in AI Agents.
+**iXentBench** is an evaluation environment designed to measure **Strategic Reasoning, Long-Term Planning, and Operational Discipline** in AI Agents.

-Unlike generic benchmarks, CapsBench places the agent in a deterministic mechanical environment ("Caps i Caps") with a specific **Anti-Memorization Entropy Layer**.
+Unlike generic benchmarks, iXentBench places the agent in a deterministic mechanical environment ("Caps i Caps") with a specific **Anti-Memorization Entropy Layer**.
 It evaluates whether an AI truly understands the system's physics or if it is simply memorizing solution sequences.

 It is a test of **Cognitive Architecture** that evaluates four fundamental dimensions: